Hlakanipha-Mboxela-01/Library-Desk-Booking-System/ARCHITECTURE.md

 ```

 ### 2.2 Container Diagram
+Describes the system architecture components (backend, frontend, and database).
+The system architecture is divided into three main components:

 - **Backend**: The system’s backend is responsible for managing user requests, booking desks, and storing data.
 - **Frontend**: The client-side interface allows users and admins to interact with the system.
 - **Database**: Stores user information, desk availability, and bookings.